Stress is hard on you and your brain.

 Telomeres — the Key to Aging

-To the left is an image of real chromosomes with the telomeres dyed red.
+To the right is an image of real chromosomes with the telomeres dyed red.

 Stress and Telomere Length